jnpj1/national-park-finder/readme.md

 # National Park Picker

 Find out which American national park(s) you would most like to visit.
 All national parks are displayed via Google Maps.
-Select a marker to see an extract of the park's Wikipedia article and its top Google Places pictures.
+Select a marker to see an extract of the park's Wikipedia article.

 ## Run the Application

-The application should be opened on [GitHub Pages](https://jnpj1.github.io/national-park-finder/).
+The application can be opened on [GitHub Pages](https://jnpj1.github.io/national-park-finder/).
+Alternatively, open the index.html file in your web browser.

 ### Opening a Park Information Window